TheGeekOnSkates/breakaway-basic/new/notes.md

 ## TO-DO's:

-* Rework old functions as needed to evaluate expressions
-* Once that works, get LET working
+* Get PRINT working, at least for strings
-* To get LET working (and test it) I'll also need to get PRINT working
+* Use that to get RUN working
+* Get GOTO working
-* Then, may as well get RUN and LIST working
+* Get GOSUB and RETURN working
+* Port as much of my old code as maxes sense to write an "eval_expr" function
+* Use eval_expr to finish PRINT
+* Get LET working
-* We'll see where we go from there :)
+* Keep going :)

 # Known issues